Adonis Arms: Grand Rapids Gold (2022–2023)

 After going undrafted in the 2022 NBA draft, Arms played for the Denver Nuggets in the 2022 NBA Summer League.
 Arms was invited to join the Nuggets during their 2022 training camp, but was waived on October 10, 2022.
 One day later, he signed with the Phoenix Suns on a training camp deal, but was later waived after not appearing in any preseason games.
 On November 4, 2022, Arms was named on the roster of the Nuggets' NBA G League affiliate team, Grand Rapids Gold.

 Memphis Hustle (2023–2024)

 On February 25, 2023, Arms was traded to the Memphis Hustle.

 In June 2023, Arms joined the Brooklyn Nets for the 2023 NBA Summer League.
 On October 18, 2023, he signed with the Memphis Grizzlies.
 However, he was waived three days later, prior to opening night and on October 30, he re-joined the Hustle.

-In July 2024, Arms joined for the Sacramento Kings for the 2024 NBA Summer League.
+In July 2024, Arms joined the Sacramento Kings for the 2024 NBA Summer League.
 On October 1, he signed with the New Orleans Pelicans.
 However, he was waived on October 11.